Creating Scale Drawings

 - Compare and contrast (orally) different scale drawings of the same object, and describe (orally) how the scale affects the size of the drawing.

-- Create a scale drawing, given the actual dimensions of the object and the scale.
+- Create a scale drawing, given the actual measurements of the object and the scale.

 - Determine the scale used to create a scale drawing and generate multiple ways to express it (in writing).